awsdocs/amazon-opensearch-service-developer-guide/doc_source/aes-supported-es-operations.md

 }
 ```

+If you compare responses from an open source Elasticsearch cluster and Amazon ES for certain settings and statistics APIs, you might notice missing fields\.
+Amazon ES redacts certain information that exposes service internals, such as the file system data path from `_nodes/stats` or the operating system name and version from `_nodes`\.

 ### Shrink<a name="es_version_api_notes-shrink"></a>

 The `_shrink` API can cause upgrades, configuration changes, and domain deletions to fail\.
 We don't recommend using it on domains that run Elasticsearch versions 5\.3 or 5\.1\.
 These versions have a bug that can cause snapshot restoration of shrunken indices to fail\.